 In terms of sectors, most of Gough’s calls are in line with market consensus such as financials, Macau gaming and Indian renewables, although he noted that in the last couple of months the firm had been trimming its exposure to those sectors.

-In terms of strategies, he notes that the Asian Tiger Bond fund was overweight high yield compared with investment grade, while it had been taking more off-benchmark exposure, particularly in Australia and Japan.
+He also noted that some of the firm’s Asia fixed-income strategies were overweight high yield compared with investment grade and had been taking more off-benchmark exposure, particularly in Australia and Japan”

 “We’ve looked at Japan, which traditionally wouldn’t sit in our benchmark; not huge sizes but to just give us a little bit more breadth because ultimately what we’re trying to do is buy this mispriced credit spread and that’s been quite good for us,” he said.